magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 since destination IP addresses and ports have very large domains, the overhead of having separate time-series would be too high.
 We instead decided to label Magma traffic by destination cloud service.

+### Performance impact of L2 instrumentation

+We evaluated the performance impact of instrumenting the `net_dev_start_xmit` kernel event using the Spirent lab setup as we did for [`tcp_sendmsg`](#performance).
+Two tests were run, one with `net_dev_start_xmit` instrumentation disabled, and one with it enabled.
+Each test had 600 user devices, 5 MB download rate per device, and an attach rate of 10.
+The tests ran for 30 minutes each.

+When `net_dev_start_xmit` instrumentation was disabled, the mean download throughput was roughly 540 Mbps.
+When it was enabled, the mean download throughput reduced to 430 Mbps, a 20% reduction.

+We also stress-tested the `net_dev_start_xmit` instrumentation.
+The most expensive operation in the relevant callback is incrementing a value in the BPF hash map.
+We put the increment operation in a loop and iterated it `n` times.
+When `n = 100`, the mean download throughput reduction was modest: from 430 Mbps to 420 Mbps.
+For `n = 150` and `n = 175`, no noticeable reduction was observed compared to `n = 100`.
+However, at `n = 200`, download throughput collapsed completely and produced a mean of around 5.5 Mbps with the peak hitting 75 Mbps.
+This sudden drop in throughput may have to do with excessive packet loss because of the slow callback function.

 ## References